fledge-iot/fledge/docs/building_pipelines.rst

    If the south plugin is an asynchronous plugin, any new data that the plugin tries to send into the pipeline will be discarded whilst the pipeline ingest is suspended.

-If trouble shooting a pipeline it is also useful to stop the pipeline send data out to the storage layer, in the case of a south plugin, or upstream to the destination system if a north plugin.
+If troubleshooting a pipeline it is also useful to stop the pipeline send data out to the storage layer, in the case of a south plugin, or upstream to the destination system if a north plugin.
 This can be down using the *isolate* command.

 isolate
 #######